garrynwong/service-level-agreements-ticket-lifecycle-and-resolution/README.md

 <h3>Step 6: Documentation and Closure (Resolution)</h3>
 <p></p>

-- document the steps taken for resolution within the ticket and knowledge base for future reference; close ticket
+- document the steps taken for resolution within the post incident ticket review and knowledge base for future reference; close ticket

 <br>